omphardcloud/hardcloud/README.md

 ```

 To create a new Hardcloud project with the SDAccel and HardCloud shell,
-just call the encapsulation script, the alias hardcloud, with the argument
+just call the encapsulation script, it uses the alias **hardcloud**, with the argument
-new_project and choose the project name (PROJECT_NAME).
+new_project and choose the project name.

 ```
 $ hardcloud --new_project PROJECT_NAME